 S6L systems can be expanded to add analog or digital IO, plug-in processing capability, and connectivity by adding any of the following options.
+For requirements and connection diagrams see the VENUE S6L Installation Guide.pdf.

 Stage 64 Expansion

 You can expand the number of input and output channels by adding any of the following cards to a Stage 64, up to the maximum of 8 input cards and 4 output cards: